GB's Muir & Hodgkinson target records in Birmingham

 It continued a hugely impressive start to the season for the in-form 20-year-old, who like Muir has a European title to defend in Istanbul.

-And while the Olympic and world silver medallist will primarily aim to improve her British record time of of one minute 57.20 seconds on Saturday, in the very city where she set that mark 12 months ago, threatening the world record is not out of the question.
+And while the Olympic and world silver medallist will primarily aim to improve her British record time of one minute 57.20 seconds on Saturday, in the very city where she set that mark 12 months ago, threatening the world record is not out of the question.

 The long-standing indoor record of 1:55.82 is held by Slovenian Jolanda Ceplak - and it was set on the same day Hodgkinson was born in 2002.